Is your tooth severely broken, chipped, or misshapen?

 Does the dental crown procedure hurt?

 You may experience some discomfort as your tooth is prepared for a dental crown.
-However, we use a local anesthetic to the affected tooth to ensure you aren’t in any pain.
+However, we use a local anesthetic on the affected tooth to ensure you aren’t in any pain.
 We also offer sedation dentistry options for patients who are especially nervous about their dental procedures.
 Dr. Larsen will happily recommend a sedative if you would like one.

 Do dental crowns require any extra care?